 - Static monthly barcodes: If your provider issues a barcode that stays the same for the entire month, you can screenshot it and create a Wallet pass with NeatPass

-- Backup access: Having your current month's ticket in Wallet means you can show it even if the app crashes or won't load
+- Backup access: Having the current month's ticket in Wallet means you can show it even if the app crashes or won't load

 - Offline reliability: Wallet passes work offline, unlike apps that may need to connect